Vishing attacks become second-most observed initial infection vector

 Once trained, the system can produce speech in that voice using any text input.
 Some platforms can even generate speech live, allowing attackers to hold two-way conversations that adapt in real time.
 The output does not need to be perfect.
 Telephone audio is compressed, and minor artifacts are hidden by static, background noise, or poor connections.
 To a listener who expects to hear a familiar voice, the result is convincing enough.

-How attackers exploit cloned voices in vishing campaigns
+How attackers exploit AI voice cloning and trust in vishing campaigns

 The attackers’ goals vary but typically include resetting passwords, enrolling new MFA devices, changing banking details, or persuading staff to install remote support tools.
 Because the voice sounds real, the victim’s instinct to verify is heightened.
 In business contexts, the trust attached to authority figures like CEOs or government officials makes this method particularly powerful.